RJohnson2106/Circadian/README.md

 ## 🏆 Recognitions

 - **Winner, 2023 Congressional App Challenge (NJ‑02)**
-  Selected by Rep. Jeff Van Drew as the top app from New Jersey's Second District :contentReference[oaicite:1]{index=1}.
+  Selected by Rep. Jeff Van Drew as the top app from New Jersey's Second District.
-- Among over **11,300 student entrants nationwide**, Circadian stood out for its blend of technical prowess and real‑world impact :contentReference[oaicite:2]{index=2}.
+- Among over **11,300 student entrants nationwide**, Circadian stood out for its blend of technical prowess and real‑world impact.

 ---